Reports from the Knowledge Labs about our recent findings, research topics, and interviews with lifestyle leaders who are creating their own futures.

 Eagle: Mander described it this way, "It is this attitude, and its corresponding belief that native societies represent an earlier, lower form on the evolutionary ladder, upon which we occupy the highest rung, that seem to unify all modern political perspectives:

-Capitalism, and
+Right, Left, Capitalism, and Marxist.

 TB: It is such a rooted assumption that except for political movements as bioregionalism and Green politics, which have at least questioned the assumptions underlying this attitude, Mander says, “most people in Western society are in agreement about our common superiority.”